 What is Included on a Scottish Rail Holiday?

 To make sure that every aspect of your tour goes according to plan and that you leave your holiday feeling refreshed, we offer a number of services and facilities within the cost of your break.
 Accommodation at a comfortable hotel, train travel and the accompaniment of a professional Tour Manager are just some of the things that are included.
 Excursions are also an important part of your holiday experience, helping you gain greater understanding of the region and see some of its most popular attractions.
-On a Scottish rail holiday, excursions include visits to Queen's View and the Edradour Distillery, the smallest whisky distillery in the country.
+On a Scottish rail holiday, excursions include visits to Queen's View and the Bell Distilliery, where you may sample their blended malt.